 There are 5 rides at the fair.
 Each ride accommodates 27 people.
 How many people can be on all the rides?

-At this time, teachers may suggest that students record these partial products in a place-value table as below:
+At this time, teachers may suggest that students record these partial products in a place-value table as follows:

-Source: adapted from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: adapted and translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 61-64.

 Knowledge: The Array

 The array can be a model for showing multiplication and division because it structures repeated groups of equal size into rows and columns.
 The array makes visual connections to skip counting, the distributive property, the inverse relationship between multiplication and division, and the measurement of area.
 The area model using a rectangle is sometimes referred to as an open array.
-Even though the area model can be used to represent the multiplication of any two numbers, support students in not confusing it with the actual context of the problem.
+Even though the area model can be used to represent the multiplication of any two numbers, students may need support to not confuse it with the actual context of the problem.

 For example: \(5\; \times \;78\)

-Source: Modified Ontario Curriculum, Mathematics Curriculum, Grades 1-8 2020, Ontario Ministry of Education.
+Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8 2020, Ontario Ministry of Education.

 Knowledge: Tree Diagram

-A branching diagram used to count elements in order to highlight all the possible combinations or outcomes for two or more independent events.
+A branching diagram highlights all the possible combinations or outcomes for two or more independent events so that they can be counted.

 Example